ag48665/forensic-ancestry-benchmark/README.md

 # Forensic Ancestry Benchmark

-Benchmarking ancestry inference from forensic SNP profiles using population genetics and machine learning approaches.
+Benchmarking forensic ancestry inference using ancestry-informative SNPs (AISNPs), population genetics, and machine learning approaches.

+---

 ## Overview

-This project investigates the utility of ancestry-informative SNPs (AISNPs) for forensic ancestry inference using publicly available population-genetics datasets.
+This project investigates the utility of ancestry-informative SNPs (AISNPs) for forensic ancestry inference using publicly available population genetics datasets.

 The benchmark focuses on: